cmps312f24/Lab-B52/Assignments/Assignment 1/Assignment 1.md

      - `getBook(String name)`: Returns the `Book` object if found, otherwise throws an exception.
      - `getBooksByPageCount(int pageCount)`: Returns all books with page counts greater than or equal to the given count.
-     - `getBooksByCategory(String category)`: Returns all books from the specified category.
      - `getAuthorsBookCount()`: Returns a map with author names as keys and the count of books they have authored as values.
 4. **Extension Methods on `List<Book>`**